danhtrinhdevelopermay/BackendMXH/replit.md

   - **JWT (jsonwebtoken)**: For token generation and verification.
   - **Bcrypt**: For password hashing.
   - **Cloudinary**: Cloud-based media storage and delivery for images and videos.
+  - **Axios**: HTTP client for keep-alive pings in Anti-Spindown system.

 ### Deployment
 - **Replit**: Current backend deployment.